Like Fred VanVleet, Serge Ibaka, Marc Gasol and Rondae Hollis-Jefferson, Chris Boucher will be a free agent this offseason.

 This is my favourite destination for Boucher.

 Even though the Rockets decided to get rid of all but one of their centres this season to go all-in on small ball, Boucher isn't a traditional big.
-He's primarily a floor spacer on offence - 38.1 percent of his field goal attempts this season have come from the 3-point line - and while he guards mostly power forwards and centres, he's capable of defending the perimeter.
+He's primarily a floor spacer on offence - 39.5 percent of his field goal attempts came from the 3-point line this season - and while he guards mostly power forwards and centres, he's capable of defending the perimeter.

-One of my favourite stats that was unearthed by The Athletic's Blake Murphy: Boucher has blocked a total of nine 3-pointers this season.
-There are only seven players in the entire league who have blocked more and each one of them has played considerably more minutes.
+One of my favourite stats that was unearthed by The Athletic's Blake Murphy: Boucher blocked a total of 12 3-pointers this season.
+There were only six players in the entire league who blocked more and each one of them played considerably more minutes.

 You probably don't want Boucher switching onto every position like P.J.
 Tucker and Robert Covington do, but he would give the Rockets more size in the frontcourt without sacrificing much versatility.
 The Rockets will likely be on the market for a forward or centre this offseason as well, with Tyson Chandler, Thabo Sefolosha, Bruno Caboclo, DeMarre Carroll and Jeff Green set to be free agents.

-Boucher isn't someone Houston is going to break the bank over, but he'd make for an interesting second or third-string forward/centre in Mike D'Antoni's system.
+Boucher isn't someone Houston is going to break the bank over, but he'd make for an interesting second or third-string forward/centre.

 New Orleans Pelicans